Interior of Bath Assembly Rooms

 At some assembly rooms, the Master of Ceremonies may be required to ‘run the door’ to keep out undesirables.
 Bath Assembly Rooms was built with particularly high windows, designed to prevent outsiders peeping in.
 In Lincoln, they had two assembly rooms; one reserved for ‘uphill’ people, while another was built for ‘downhill’ folk like tradesmen.

-A family sit at a table in an assembly room
+A painting of a family sitting at a table in an assembly room

 The rich interiors of assembly rooms were reserved for the upper classes. © Historic England.